Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Impact of the moire amplitude

 We now focus on the three locations of the impurities shown in Fig.~\ref{fig:amp}, one close to the exchange maximum of the moire (red), halfway between two exchange maxima (blue), and close to the center formed by three exchange maxima (green).
 In the absence of a moire modulation, the three locations lead to the same topological gap, while as the moire $\chi$ is turned on, the gap shows a dependence on the location.
 In particular, we observe that in most of the instances, the biggest gap is obtained for an impurity close to the exchange maxima (Fig.~\ref{fig:amp}), consistent with the results obtained in Fig.~\ref{fig:gmap}.
 For the locations away from the exchange maxima, the gap is maximized for different locations depending on the moire length, as it is observed by comparing Fig.~\ref{fig:amp}a with Fig.~\ref{fig:amp}c, and Fig.~\ref{fig:amp}b with Fig.~\ref{fig:amp}d.
 This phenomenology is also consistent with the moire dependence observed in Fig.~\ref{fig:gmap}.
 It is worth noting that, as long as the gap remains open, the Chern number will remain the same all the time.
 It is finally interesting to note that, for a strong impurity, the location in the moire unit cell leads to substantially bigger changes in the gap than a weak impurity.
 This phenomenology is consistent with the results observed in Fig.~\ref{fig:strong} and Fig.~\ref{fig:weak}.

 The previous findings highlight that, in the presence of a moire modulation, the location of an impurity leads to different gaps, especially in the strong coupling limit.
 Beyond the cases shown in Fig.~\ref{fig:gmap}, we note that even at the center of the unit cell, strong impurities can give rise to a strong impact in the topological phase and ultimately lead to a topological phase transition.
 For other locations, the topological gap shows a complex interplay between the location of the impurity and the moire length.
 These results consider a single impurity per moire unit cell, leading to strong overlap and interference between each in-gap mode.

-To disentangle the role of each impurity, in the next section, we will consider a single individual impurity.
+We finally comment on what would be the impact if disorder is included in every single site.
+In such limit, as the strength of the disorder increases, the value of the topological gap will decrease.
+For weak disorder, the gap will remain finite, yet smaller than the non-disordered case.
+However, for strong enough uniform disorder, the system will effectively become gapless due to pair breaking effect of the impurities.
+This phenomenology is analogous to other unconventional non-swave superconductor, where non-magnetic disorder quenches the underlying topological superconducting gap.